LeonoreShaw/CLD1015/README.md

 This Flask project runs on a local computer that connects the CLD1015 through USB as a server.
 Any LAN devices can send command to the CLD1015 through web brower.

-You can turn on/off the LD and change the current setpoint easily.
+You can easily turn on/off the LD and change the current setpoint using web browsers on both your computer and your mobile phone.

 <br>